chigkim/logic-accessibility/index.md

 ### Cannot confirm selection with audio
 There should be a key command for logic to play to selection end.
 Sshift+space plays from the selection, but you cannot confirm where the selection ends by listening.
 You can move to selection end with control+end, but it would be nice to be able to confirm with audio as well.

-### Should only allow VO to edit track/region name either after pressing vo+space or interact with the name
+### Keyboard Focus gets stuck on text edit fields
-When VO cursor lands on a text field such as track name, the keyboard focus sometimes stays there even though you stop interact with header and go somewhere else.
+When VO cursor lands on a text field such as track/region name, the keyboard focus sometimes stays there even though you stop interact and go somewhere else.
 This causes users to edit the name when pressing x to open mixer, e for open editor, and so on.
 You can easily end up with track name xe by mistake.

 ### Minimize keyboard interaction to trigger a loop cell
-Now, you have to interact with a cell and press play in order to trigger the cell.
+Now, you have to interact with a cell/scene and press play/trigger in order to trigger the cell.
 Playing live loop requires time sensitive interaction, so minimizing number of keyboard interaction is crucial.

 ### Live loop Cell should indicates playing status
 Now cell says "selected looping, play/stop", and you have to interact with it in order to check it's playback status.
 It would be nice to be able to tell if a cell is playing or not without interacting with it.